New year, same old climate change weather conflation

 Fox News coverage👇https://t.co/w7Hp9Go3X5 #FoxNews

-Joining me tonight to discuss his comprehensive climate fact-check of the media is Tom Harris of ISCS Canada.
+Joining me tonight to discuss his comprehensive climate fact-check of the media is Tom Harris of ICSC Canada.

 Don't Get Censored